Cabinet reshuffle: Race for Prime Minister post remains open, say analysts

 Ms Ngiow said that he is one of the "fastest-rising politicians" in recent history: "He has risen faster than Mr Chan Chun Sing, who took two years to become a full minister at a ministry, but trails Mr Heng Swee Keat who was appointed Education Minister right after the 2011 General Elections."

-Minister for Culture, Community and Youth Tong will stay on in his ministry but will replace Mr Chan as deputy chair of the People's Association.
+Mr Tong will stay on Culture, Community and Youth Minister but will replace Mr Chan as deputy chair of the People's Association.
 This will give him "more exposure to the ground as a younger 4G leader", said Dr Koh.

 FIELD STILL OPEN